 Watch a movie at the drive-in

-Retro and romantic, catching a movie drive-in theatre may just be one of the most classic date nights there is (unless you get stranded of course).
+Retro and romantic, catching a movie at a drive-in theatre may just be one of the most classic date nights there is (unless you get stranded of course).
 There are only a few left in the province: Big Island Drive-In in Flin Flon and the Stardust Drive-In Theatre in Morden.
 You can also watch a movie while enjoying a warm summer's evening at the Gimli Film Festival or at Movies on Memorial.

 Try stand-up paddle boarding